openstack/magnum/doc/source/dev/dev-build-atomic-image.rst

 The build may take some time depending on how busy the system is.

-When the build completes successfuly, go to the Overview tab and look under the column for "Yum repo".
+When the build completes successfully, go to the Overview tab and look under the column for "Yum repo".
 Find the link for a repo file to point to your newly built package in copr.
 Save the text from this link to use later.